 Actor Ricky Callan died yesterday in the early hours of the morning.

 I directed him twice and he was in two things I wrote.
 Then his life, and his body, started falling apart.
-His marriage broke up (“She just didn’t want to be married to me anymore,”) and diabetes cost him three toes, then one leg below the knee.
+His marriage broke up (though his wife remained a supportive and loving friend to the end) and diabetes cost him three toes, then one leg below the knee.
 He kept acting during this, concentrating more on VO work as he needed more and more dyalisis.
 He set up a recording studio in his home so he could work without leaving the house.
 Then his brother stole his life savings, according to Ricky’s account, published in the newspapers.

 I’m haunted by the last time we saw him.
 Good friends had been taking him out to the Filmhouse quiz.
 Fiona asked what he was doing and he said he had quit acting, because he had to go to hospital three times a day for dialysis.
 Fiona asked about his VO work.
 “No. No. It’s all gone,” he said, in a matter-of-fact way.